 4 (This being the maximum number you can apply to via UCAS, the system to apply to universities in the UK or at least Great Britain)

 How many application cycles did you apply before being accepted?

-What types of paying jobs did you have before going to Veterinary School?
+What types of paying jobs did you have before attending The Royal (Dick) School of Veterinary Studies?

 Did you volunteer?
 If so, where?

 Before getting accepted to The Royal (Dick) School for Veterinary Studies, I did a lot of volunteer work experience, which in the UK is necessary to be able to apply.
 I did a full 8 weeks at the start of my application. -4 at a small animal vet with two at a vets which was next to a referral hospital with a hydrotherapy pool.

 -1 at a farm Vet.

 -1 at a mixed farm.

 I also volunteered Saturdays and Sundays at a Kennel and Cattery from 8-1 from September to December as well as milking every Saturday evening from August to May.
 For two weeks, I also helped out in a badger vaccination program.
 After I received my offer I did some work experience, from UCAS, but this didn’t aid my application.